Integrating Online and Offline Marketing Activities for Insurance

 Insurance agents have been known for their ability to market themselves — long before the advent of the Internet.
 The rise of digital marketing has created a sea change in how companies promote their goods and services — insurance agents are no exception.

 Many traditional offline marketing techniques for insurance agents remain viable and can be used effectively alongside online marketing.
 Integrating online and offline marketing activities helps your agency build strong relationships in person, and virtually, by giving you the tools you need to meet your audience where they are.

 Online vs Offline Marketing Strategies

 Even in a digital world where the choices are many, and gratification is immediate, there is an undeniable human need for something more tangible and more personal.
 Many of your prospects and customers still respond to traditional marketing using direct mail, seminars, radio ads, and the telephone.
-Yes, you must have a strong online presence using marketing tools like Spark™.
 But relying on digital marketing means leaving a significant amount of potential business untapped.

 When you compare online and offline marketing strategies, the channels used to reach an audience represent the strongest contrast: